vigneshshanmugam/perf-waterfall/README.md

 # perf-waterfall

-Standalone waterfall diagrams for a given Page
+Create Stand Alone waterfall diagrams and integrate on your workflow/CI.